-For certain conditions, users say that pain creams work well for pain flair ups.
-Arthritis, gout, muscle pain, bursitis, tendonitis are a few common conditions that respond well to various topical pain relievers.
+For certain conditions, users say that pain creams work well for pain flair-ups.
+Arthritis, gout, muscle pain, bursitis, and tendonitis are a few common conditions that respond well to various topical pain relievers.

 In general, topicals are perceived to be the best when it comes to relieving pain on a consistent basis (versus an acute, non-achy type of pain).